ChrisBaconWork/spacegame/README.md

 A or D to move sidewards.
 Space to fire.

-You can change the framerate and resolution by amending `settings.json`.
+You can change the framerate, resolution, and music by amending `settings.json`.

 ## Assets